kalyan63/LogisticRegression_NeuralNetwork/README.md

     > It has three different activation functions: {relu , sigmoid , Identity}

+3. **CNN**

+    > CNN_Classification.py contains the code to classify images using CNN.

+    > The code was copied from [Here](https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-photos-of-dogs-and-cats/)

 **Answers for all the quetions are present in "question_QuestionNumber.md" files**